What is EOSIO?

 - Designed for Parallel Execution of Context Free Validation Logic

-Another important feature of EOSIO based blockchain networks is it's flexible architecture, because EOSIO allows a multi-chain ecosystem that is highly customizable and inter-compatible by not setting the rules in the protocol, but rather many of the network's "rules of engagement" are defined through system contracts.
+Another important feature of EOSIO-based blockchain networks is its flexible architecture, because EOSIO allows a multi-chain ecosystem that is highly customizable and inter-compatible by not setting the rules in the protocol, but rather many of the network's "rules of engagement" are defined through the system contracts.

 This flexibility is achieved thanks to a set of smart contracts separated from the EOSIO core protocol.
 Because of this, the core functionality that validates blocks and transactions is separated from the system contracts.

 System contracts allow EOSIO and Antelope networks to :

 - Easily configure the network governance through smart contracts